-- Q (pending)

-- X (no result)
+- Q (PENDING) - X (NO RESULT).

-- Y (to be issued)

 These letters do not appear on the certificate.

 If a candidate takes a Cambridge International A Level and fails to achieve grade E or higher, a Cambridge International AS Level grade will be awarded if both of the following apply: